seal-io/docs/docs/application/resource.md

 1. Enter the `Resources` tab of the environment view.
 2. Find the resource you need to view the component list, click the resource name to enter the detail page.
-3. Click the `Components` tab to view the component list.
+3. Click the `Overview` tab to view the component list.

 ![resource-component-list2](/img/v0.6.0/application/resource/resource-component-list2.png)